mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 they are full and cannot be used for anything but fuel.

-It takes four weeks to add or remove mountable fuel tanks to a ship’s cargo spaces.
+It takes four weeks to add or remove mountable fuel tanks to a ship's cargo spaces.

 Option Cost
 Mountable Tank Cr1000 per ton